makeabilitylab/physcomp/arduino/buttons.md

 The pull-down resistor is quite large: 10,000Ω (10kΩ) {: .fs-1 }

 Here's an animation showing how a pull-down resistor configuration works.
 Notice how (almost) none of the current goes into Pin 2.
 This is because, as stated above, the digital input pins “*are in a high-impedance state*” equivalent to a 100,000,000Ω (100MΩ) resistor (see [Arduino docs](https://docs.arduino.cc/learn/microcontrollers/digital-pins/)).
+And remember, microcontrollers read voltage, not current (so we don't need current into our input pin)!

 ![Animation showing the correct operation of digital input with a pull-down resistor configuration](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-PullDownResistor-Optimized.gif)